pudly/schmopera-hugo/content/articles/pocket-concerts-and-their-worthy-campaign.md

 ---
-title: Pocket Concerts and their worthy campaign
+title: "Pocket Concerts and their worthy campaign"
 ---

 Toronto's [Pocket Concerts](http://www.pocketconcerts.ca/) has launched a new [Kickstarter campaign](https://www.kickstarter.com/projects/pocketconcerts/pocket-concerts-season-3-chamber-music-in-toronto) for the next 30 days, and it's a cause that I think is important to share.